What is LRV?

 Monet Magic 0665 - LRV 66

 Monet Magic, a soft blue from the ColorEssentials Collection, adds a splash of cool color above this bedroom’s wainscoting.
 Monet Magic has an LRV of 66, so it reflects much of the room’s natural and artificial light.
 Colors with an LRV above 50 are lighter and bounce back more light than they absorb.
 Higher LRVs help create an illuminated “daytime” feel.

 The walls of this open dining room gain welcoming warmth with Weaver's Tool, a warm brown from the ColorEssentials Collection.
 Weaver's Tool has an LRV of 25—much lower than Monet Magic.
 Any LRV less than 50 will be on the darker side, soaking up more light than it reflects.
 Additional lighting, such as the fixture above the table, is necessary to add more light to the room because the walls absorb much of it.
 The color’s low LRV creates an intimate dining space while a color with a higher LRV might make the room seem more expansive.

 Now that you know the importance of LRV, remember where to find the number!
 Diamond Vogel has made it easy with three ways to find each color’s distinct LRV:

 Diamond Vogel's Color Notations Page: Hatching a plan?
-Our Color Notations Page is an easy-to-use online database that allows you to sort by paint number, paint name, or LRV percentage.
+Visit our Color Notations page for an easy-to-use online database that allows sorting by paint number, paint name, or LRV percentage.

 Diamond Vogel's Color Finder: Looking online?
-Visit the Color Finder, an interactive, visually-enhanced spot to learn important details about each color, including the LRV.
+Visit the Color Finder for an interactive, visually-enhanced resource to learn important details about each color, including the LRV.

 reflect on this